GordilloXavi/EstructuraComputadors/README.md

 # Estructura de Computadors
-Short programs writtn in RISC Assembler for the MIPS architecture.
+Short programs written in RISC Assembler for the MIPS architecture.